 - Ranked #22 of 280 Portland attractions by TripAdvisor

-Students may apply to rent their own private room in a two-bedroom or three-bedroom apartment or may request to share a studio or bedroom with another PNCA student.
-New students should submit the completed ArtHouse Application (PDF downloadable from the right column) and deposit by May 15, 2013 for the best chance of securing their first choice room type.
-All new students are expected to sign their leases by June 14, 2013 to guarantee a space.
+Students may apply to rent their own private room or may request to share a bedroom with another PNCA student.
+New students should submit the completed ArtHouse Application (PDF downloadable from the right column) and deposit by November 14, 2013 for the best chance of securing their first choice room type.

 Mandatory Housing Policy and Exception Request Process

 Effective Fall 2013, new PNCA undergraduates must reside in ArtHouse for the entire first year at PNCA unless they qualify for an exemption or successfully petition for an exception.
 Exemptions are granted for students who are married or who are living with parents or legal guardians within 30 miles of campus.
 On a case-by-case basis, the College will review requests for exceptions to this policy based on extraordinary circumstances (e.g., medical issue).
-Students entering in Fall 2013 must submit the Residence Life Exemption Request Form by June 26, 2013 for full consideration of their request.
+Students entering in Spring 2014 must submit the Residence Life Exemption Request Form by December 16, 2013 for full consideration of their request.
 Substantiating documentation must accompany the request form.